 - Workforce management and reporting integrated with the rest of the contact center

 - Improved brand perception by offering new channels that expect to be heavily promoted

-- Convenience for consumers in using familiar messaging app as opposed to having to open a separate chat window
+- Convenience for consumers by offering a familiar messaging app as opposed to a separate chat window

 Use Case Benefits*